xinkuifeng/aoc/2023/day17/solution.md

 - use the priority queue and keep the min value (heat loss) at the top.
 - once the end position is reached, it's the optimal solution.
 - skip the already visited point.
-- for a given point, put all its possible neighbors in the queue.
+- pick the point with the smallest heat loss, process its possible neighbors then enqueue.
 - finally mark the current point as visited.
 ```